Mian Tahir Pervaz

-Muhammad Tahir Pervaz is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from 19 June 2013 to 31 May 2018, and again from 15 August 2018 till January 2023.
+Mian Muhammad Tahir Pervaiz, is a Pakistani politician and businessman who has been a member of the Provincial Assembly of the Punjab since 28 November 2025, representing Faisalabad.

+Previously, he held the same position from June 2013 to January 2023.

 Early life and education

 He was born on 4 June 1979 in Faisalabad.

 He received intermediate level education from Government College University.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-69 (Faisalabad-XIX) in the 2013 Pakistani general election.

 He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-112 (Faisalabad-XVI) in the 2018 Pakistani general election.
+His term ended on 14 January 2023 when the assembly was dissolved.

+In the 2025 Pakistani by-elections, Pervaiz was elected from PP-115 Faisalabad-XVIII as a PML-N candidate.
+He secured 49,046 votes according to unofficial results.
+The seat became vacant due to the disqualification of the previous member following convictions related to the 2023 riots.